Skip to content

 Benchmarks

-Evaluated on the VoxConverse dev set (216 files, 1--20 speakers per file).
+Primary published numbers are evaluated on the VoxConverse dev set (216 files, 1--20 speakers per file).
+We also run preliminary cross-dataset checks on AMI meetings to track generalisation.

 Speaker Count Estimation